Clear Mask, Clear Communication

 Getting the Message Out

 Amy has been advocating for clear masks and so is the association.
-The Provincial office in Mount Pearl is helping by selling clear face masks and lending out technology solutions to those who need them.

 “At this time, it is important to keep people safe while still creating a hearing accessible environment.
 Clear face masks allow individuals to see facial expressions and lip movements, an essential part of lipreading and understanding speech for anyone with hearing challenges,” says Alison Butler, co-ordinator of education and awareness at the association.
 “Communication is essential to our daily lives – interactions with store staff, medical professionals, teachers, community members – many people are being excluded from important communication and It’s our goal to help support and provide access to hearing accessibility with simple tools like clear masks.”